Saturation-based Boolean conjunctive query answering and rewriting for the guarded quantification fragments: Related work

 Improving on \cite{ZS20a,GdN99,dNdR03}, in the present paper, we first give a clean approach to compute top variables, viz., the $\ComT$ function, and we then encode the top-variable technique in the $\TRes$ function, as given in Algorithm~\ref{algorithm:top}.
 We formally prove that the \textbf{T-Res} rule can be used in \emph{any} saturation-based resolution inference system following principles of the framework of~\cite{BG01}.
 We further generalise the premises of the \textbf{T-Res} rule to non-ground flat clauses and \textsf{LG} clauses, with detailed formal proofs given in Lemma \ref{lem:pres_gnd_pairing}, Corollary \ref{col:tres_uni} and Lemma~\ref{lem:tres_cons}.

-The \textbf{T-Res} system extends the resolution systems for the guarded fragment in~\cite{dNdR03,K06,GdN99} and for the loosely guarded fragment in \cite{dNdR03,GdN99,ZS20a}.
-Although \cite{K06} is not interested in the loosely guarded fragment, it points out that the guarded clauses have the property that all compound terms have the same sequence of variables, i.e., they are \emph{strongly compatible}, which is an essential observation for our saturation-based rewriting procedure.
-Nonetheless, in \cite{K06}, this property is only used in analysing complexity of its resolution decision procedure for the guarded fragment. \cite{GdN99} includes a discussion of refinement for the loosely guarded fragment, but does not give a formal description of the refinement or relevant proofs.
-A detailed refinement for the loosely guarded fragment is given in~\cite{dNdR03} with proofs, however, \cite{dNdR03} uses non-liftable orderings, which are not compatible with the framework of \cite{BG01}.
-The resolution framework in \cite{BG01} provides a powerful system unifying many different resolution refinement strategies that exist in different forms, such as standard resolution, ordered resolution, hyper-resolution and selection-based resolution, and it provides vigorous simplification rules and redundancy elimination techniques, and forms the basis of the most state-of-the-art first-order theorem provers, such as SPASS \cite{WDFKSW09}, Vampire~\cite{RV01b} and E~\cite{S13}.
+The \textbf{T-Res} system extends the resolution systems for the guarded fragment in~\cite{dNdR03,K06,GdN99} and the loosely guarded fragment in \cite{dNdR03,GdN99,ZS20a}.
+Although \cite{K06} is not interested in the loosely guarded fragment, it points out that the guarded clauses have the property that all compound terms have the same sequence of variables, i.e., the \emph{strongly compatible property}, which is an essential observation for our saturation-based rewriting procedure.
+Nonetheless, in \cite{K06}, this property is only used in analysing the complexity of its resolution decision procedure for the guarded fragment. \cite{GdN99} includes a discussion of refinement for the loosely guarded fragment, but does not give a formal description of the refinement or relevant proofs.
+A detailed refinement for the loosely guarded fragment is given in~\cite{dNdR03} with proofs, but \cite{dNdR03} uses non-liftable orderings, which are not compatible with the framework of \cite{BG01}.
+The resolution framework in \cite{BG01} provides a powerful system unifying many different resolution refinement strategies that exist in different forms, such as standard resolution, ordered resolution, hyper-resolution and selection-based resolution, and it provides vigorous simplification rules and redundancy elimination techniques, and forms the basis of the most state-of-the-art first-order theorem provers, such as SPASS \cite{WDFKSW09}, Vampire~\cite{RV01b}, E~\cite{S13}, and Zipperposition \cite{C15}.
 Our initial work in \cite{ZS20a} gives a resolution-based procedure in line with the resolution framework of \cite{BG01} for deciding satisfiability of \textsf{LGF} and querying for \textsf{LGF}, but only solves the \textsf{BCQ} answering problem for the Horn fragment of \textsf{LGF}.

-In this paper we formally define and throughly investigate partial resolution and the top-variable resolution techniques developing detailed proofs.
-We then show that these techniques can be used and extended to decide satisfiability, \textsf{BCQ} answering and saturation-based \textsf{BCQ} rewriting for the guarded quantification fragments \textsf{GF}, \textsf{LGF} and \textsf{CGF}.
+In this paper, we formally define and thoroughly investigate partial resolution and the top-variable resolution techniques and develop detailed proofs.
+We then show that these techniques can be used and extended to decide satisfiability, \textsf{BCQ} answering and saturation-based \textsf{BCQ} rewriting for the guarded quantification fragments.